On the biautomaticity of CAT(0) triangle-square groups: Preliminaries

 \begin{fact} Let $X$ be a simplicial complex with every cell having the dimension at most $2$.
 Then the following conditions are equivalent: \begin{itemize} \item[(i)] $X$ is systolic; \item[(ii)] $X$ is CAT(0). \end{itemize} \end{fact}

-\begin{proof} Because of both systolic condition and the condition in fact \ref{simply_connected+local_geodesics} it is enough to check that $X$ is locally $6$-large if and only if $X$ is locally CAT(0).
+\begin{proof} Firstly, we note that systolic spaces are connected and simply connected by the definition and CAT(0) spaces are connected and simply connected by the fact \ref{simply_connected+local_geodesics}.
+Therefore by using the Cartan-Hadamard theorem it is enough to check that $X$ is locally $6$-large if and only if $X$ is locally CAT(0).

 $\implies$) Let $X$ be a $2$-dimensional locally $6$-large simplicial complex.
 By the Gromov link condition (theorem \ref{GLC}) it is enough to check that for each vertex $v$ of $X$ the link $\Lk(v,X)$ has no isometric cycles of length less than $2\pi$.
-By the remark at in the definition of abstract link (definition \ref{comb_lk}) the link is isometric to an abstract link $X_v$ where each edge has length $\frac{\pi}{3}$, so it is enough to show that there are no cycles of length less than $6$ in the abstract link $X_v$.
+By the remark in the definition of combinatorial link (definition \ref{comb_lk}) the link is isometric to an combinatorial link $X_v$ where each edge has length $\frac{\pi}{3}$, so it is enough to show that there are no cycles of length less than $6$ in the combinatorial link $X_v$.
 However, we have $X_v = \Res(v,X)_v$, so by $6$-largeness of $\Res(v,X)$ we know that $X$ is locally CAT(0).